 - What can I put off until later?

 Our default mode is to treat everything as equally important.
 And so we scatter our light all over the place in an attempt to cover it all.
-You can change that by concentrating your power into one spot for tremendous results.
+You can change that by concentrating your power in one spot for tremendous results.
 All that’s left is to figure out what that spot is.

 Find Your #1 Most Super-Important Thing